modelica/ModelicaConference2021/abstracts/abstract_6B_1.md

-Use of Modelica to predict risk of Covid-19 infection in indoor environments
+## Use of Modelica to predict risk of Covid-19 infection in indoor environments

-Arnav Pathak Kilian Schneider Victor Norrefeldt
+*Arnav Pathak, Kilian Schneider, Victor Norrefeldt*

 Abstract

 In the light of the Sars-CoV-2 pandemic, the dispersion process of respiratory droplets released by potentially infected persons has been investigated in many studies